Forcing the Sale of a Jointly Owned property

 - A divorced or separated couple who had purchased a property with an intention of having it as their matrimonial home.

-- A man and woman who are not yet married but had purchased a property with an intention to resell it after mortgage clearance or after a specified duration of time.
+- A man and woman who are not yet married but had purchased a property.
+Their intention is to resell it after mortgage clearance or after a specified duration of time.

 - When children move out of a property that was intended to be a family home.